What we do for charity

 They can also benefit from the generous fundraising efforts of our clients, staff and friends.

-We will soon be confirming our nominated charity for the year and will undertake a number of challenges and events over the course of the year to raise as much money as we can.
+Our nominated charity for the year is Guide Dogs Scotland with more details below and we hope to undertake a number of challenges and events to raise as much money as we can.

-In recent years we have raised nearly half a million pounds for our nominated charities, and we don't intend to stop there!
+In recent years we have raised half a million pounds for our nominated charities, and we don't intend to stop now!

 Supporting Guide Dogs Scotland